qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

   - `./certs/gitlab.example.com.crt` on other systems.
 If running GitLab Runner as a Windows service, this will not work.
 Specify a custom certificate file instead.

-Notes:
+### Intermediate certs

-- If your GitLab server certificate is signed by your CA, use your CA certificate (not your GitLab server signed certificate).
+If your GitLab server certificate is signed by your CA, use your CA certificate (not your GitLab server signed certificate).
 You might need to add the intermediates to the chain as well.

+Depending on your use case, you may be able to put all certificates in one file.
-  For example, if you have a primary, intermediate, and root certificate, you can put all of them into one file:
+  For example, if you have a primary, intermediate, and root certificate:

     ```plaintext
     -----BEGIN CERTIFICATE-----